Sovereign General Insurance Company: History

 Established in May 1953 as Merit Insurance Company, a subsidiary of Industrial Acceptance Corporation (IAC) and based in Montreal, the company originally focused primarily on personal lines of insurance.
 By the end of the 1960s, Merit Insurance had grown to employ almost one hundred staff with branch offices in several cities across Canada.
 The company moved its operations to Toronto in 1969, where another IAC subsidiary was housed, The Sovereign Life Insurance Company.
 By 1974, the two companies merged, with Merit Insurance becoming The Sovereign General Insurance Company.

-By the late 1970s a Calgary businessman purchased The Sovereign General from IAC and in 1979 its operations were moved to Calgary.
+By the late 1970s, a Calgary businessman purchased The Sovereign General from IAC; in 1979, its operations were moved to Calgary.

-In 1984 The Sovereign changed its strategic direction and began to emphasize commercial lines of insurance, distributing its products solely through independent brokers across Canada.
-The 1980s would bring more changes to The Sovereign, when in April 1987 it was acquired by The Co-operators, becoming a member of the co-operatively-owned group of insurance and financial services companies.
+In 1984, The Sovereign changed its strategic direction and began to emphasize commercial lines of insurance, distributing its products solely through independent brokers across Canada.
+The 1980s would bring more changes to The Sovereign, when it was acquired by The Co-operators in April 1987, becoming a member of the co-operatively-owned group of insurance and financial services companies.

-Today, The Sovereign has over 270 staff operating in six offices across Canada.
+As of 2016, Sovereign has over 270 staff operating in six offices across Canada.